Who Is Kenn?

 What is Düssel York City?

-Having lived in New York City from 2000 to 2012, I will always have place in my heart for the city.
+Having lived in New York City from 2000 to 2012, I will always have a place in my heart for the city.
 When I moved to Europe I found a second home in Düsseldorf.
-After living here for a few years I believe that my creation process combines the style of NYC with the trends of Europe.
+After living here for a few years I believe that my creative process combines the style of NYC with the trends of Europe.
 Thus, being a global citizen... and the idea of Düssel York City became a way of life.

 LIFE IN NEW YORK CITY